ypark9/yopa.page/content/blog/2023-03-31-Trick-To-write-better-TypeScript-1.md

 ```

 Mapped types can help you create more versatile and maintainable TypeScript code by reducing duplication and allowing for easy transformation of existing types.

+P.S.
+Can you identify the TypeScript utility type that actually accomplishes this?
+(Special thanks to my coworker @thomasnotfound for bringing this to my attention.)
 Cheer! 🍺